explosion/tokenizations/README.md

 1. Normalize tokens in the unicode normalization form "NFKD"

 To compare the token positions, we must compare each characters in tokens.
-Because the two tokenizations may be partially different, we normalize them in "NFKD" first.
+Because the two tokenizations may be partially different, we normalize them in "NFKD" and lowercase them first.

 2. Concatenate all tokens $A$ and $B$ to generate $TA$ and $TB$ respectively